fr1t2/wiki.ysoon.org/index.md

 Second on our list is digital security, or how do we keep all of our intimate data safe in this hostile environment.

+### Physical Security

+How do we keep our equipment, data and transmissions secure in the physical world?